atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 #### Parameter Descriptions and Display Names

-As Rug parameters are part of the public contract to the editor, reviewers, executor or predicate it is recommended that a human-readable description and display name always be applied using the `@description` and `@displayName` annotations.
+As Rug parameters are part of the public contract to the editor, generator, reviewers, executor or predicate it is recommended that a human-readable description and display name always be applied using the `@description` and `@displayName` annotations.